Vestmannaeyjar – Þar sem hjartað slær…!

 Exciting plane trip

 I knew straight away that this was one of those places I would want to come back to.
 Vestmannaeyjar is beautiful beyond belief.
-I was in a constant state of natural high, and the ridiculous smile it induced never left my face during the two days I spent there.
+I was in a constant state of natural high, and the ridiculous smile it induced never left my face during the two days I spent there on my first visit.
+Over the last 10 years I came back multiple times, and spent longer periods of time on Vestmannaeyjar.

 Jumbled rocks & incredible craggyness.